Haunted Mansion (2023 film): Plot

 A police sketch artist draws the ghost, allowing the group to identify him as Alistair Crump, a wealthy heir who was shunned by his father and high society; after his father's mysterious death, a vengeful Crump lured his fellow socialites to their deaths while developing an obsession with the occult, until he was assassinated by his much-abused staff.
 Crump seals the mansion but Ben, Kent and Travis escape to his family home, where the mariner leads them to Crump's hat to use in a banishment ritual.

 Returning to Gracey Manor, Kent confesses that he is actually a con man, but he and Ben soon rescue their friends.
 Crump incinerates his hat and, having been impersonating Travis' late father, plots to make him his final soul.
 Ben convinces Travis not to give in to his grief and they and Gabbie confront Crump in the mansion's graveyard.
 Kent rallies the ghosts to rebel against Crump, while Harriet frees Leota and Bruce recovers the remnants of the hat to carry out the banishment ritual.
 Crump tempts Ben to become his final soul and be reunited with Alyssa, but Ben makes his peace with losing her as Crump is sent back to the netherworld upon the ritual's completion.

-Ben continues to move on with his life and discovers the cat staying by his door is named Tater Tot, a nod to his wife's love for the food.
-The group reunites at the mansion for a Halloween party; Ben has returned to teaching, Harriet has regained confidence in her psychic abilities, Kent has been ordained, Travis is elected class vice president, Gabbie has been hired at the local hospital, Bruce maintains his newfound friendships and many of the ghosts have chosen to stay at the mansion, now in harmony with the living residents around here.
+Ben continues to move on with his life and on Halloween, discovers the cat staying by his door is named Tater Tot, a nod to his wife's love for the food.
+The group reunites at the mansion for a Halloween party; Ben has returned to teaching, Harriet has regained confidence in her psychic abilities, Kent has been ordained, Travis is elected class vice president, Gabbie has been hired at the local hospital, Bruce maintains his newfound friendships and many of the ghosts have chosen to stay at the mansion, now in harmony with the living residents.